Spicy Crispy Tofu Sandwich – With fresh spinach, tomatoes, sweet potato fries, and chipotle-sour cream sauce on toasted sprouted 7-grain bread

 So, there’s a little bit of work and some assembly.
 But, you get yourself a rockin’ sammich!

-Adapted from Whole Living
+Tofu recipe adapted from Whole Living

-Toast two slices of good dense bread.
 Spread each slice with some Chipotle-Sour Cream Sauce.

 Layer spinach on top of first slice of bread.
 Top spinach with seared tofu.
 Place tomato slices on top of tofu.
 Next up, a small handful of sweet potato fries.
 Drizzle a little Chipotle-Sour Cream Sauce over the top of the fries, and cap it all off with the other slice of toasted bread.